GLOBETROTTING IN JAPAN

 tack: endurance saddles and bitless bridles

-accommodation: Guests stay at Lodge Atelier which has both western-style and traditional-style rooms to choose between.
+accommodation: Guests stay at Lodge Keyspring which has both western-style and traditional-style rooms to choose between.
 Each western style room has its own bathroom and toilet.
 Guest who prefer to sleep in a Japanese style room use shared bathroom and toilet.
 Shared bathroom is Onsen hot spring spa.

 season: April is spring time in Japan and where you’ll be mesmerised by the Cherry Blossoms.
 November is autumn time in Japan and guests ride through a portrait of amber, blood reds and buttercup yellow.
+Departure dates can also fall during the months of May, July and September

 group size: minimum of two guests and a maximum of three guests.